 2.3.3.7.
 Spillway Weir (SW).

 c.
-Close SW: On or after August 1, when daily average discharge drops below 35 kcfs and forecast indicates flow will remain below 35 kcfs for at least 3 days, the SW will be closed for the remainder of the spill season.
+Close SW: On or after July 14, when daily average discharge drops below 50 kcfs and the RFC forecast indicates flow will remain below 50 kcfs for at least 10 days, AND the subyearling Chinook rolling 3-day average passage index at Little Goose Dam is less than 4,000, the SW will be closed for the remainder of the spill season.
 The SW will be closed within 3 normal work days after RCC issues the teletype and coordinated through CENWW-OD-T. During work to close the SW, spill will be distributed in “Alternate Uniform" patterns (Table LGS-11) and Bay 2 will be closed to ensure worker safety in adjacent Bay 1.
 After the SW is closed, spill will be distributed in “Uniform” patterns with No SW (Table LGS-10).

 c.1.
-The SW will not be closed prior to August 1 in order to enhance subyearling migration even if flow drops below 35 kcfs, unless an adult passage delay is observed or if necessary due to turbine unit operational constraints at low flow.
-Closing the SW prior to August 1 will be coordinated through FPOM by CENWW-OD-T.
+The SW will not be closed prior to July 14 in order to enhance subyearling migration even if flow drops below 50 kcfs, unless an adult passage delay is observed or if necessary due to turbine unit operational constraints at low flow.
+Closing the SW prior to July 14 will be coordinated through FPOM by CENWW-OD-T.